Master's programme in Real Estate and Construction Management

 Real Estate and Construction Management at KTH

 The master's programme in Real Estate and Construction Management consist of four terms of full-time study.
 The first term consists mainly of foundation courses for all students, after which it is possible to specialise according to educational background and interest.
-Students can choose between three specialisations: Construction Project Management, Real Estate Development and Land Law, and Building and Real Estate Economics.
-Note that a few of the conditionally elective courses in the Real Estate Development and Land Law specialisation are taught in Swedish.
+Students can choose between three profiles: Construction Project Management, Real Estate Development and Land Law, and Building and Real Estate Economics.
+Note that a few of the conditionally elective courses in the Real Estate Development and Land Law profile are taught in Swedish.

 In the final term, students will conduct a master's degree project.
 The degree project is a detailed study of a subject area within the scope of the programme.
-This provides the opportunity to apply the knowledge acquired from the courses in a scientific manner to a problem chosen within the research profile of the specialisation.
+This provides the opportunity to apply the knowledge acquired from the courses in a scientific manner to a problem chosen within the research profile of the profile.
 The degree project may be carried out at a company in Sweden or abroad.
-Students may also work independently in an area of their own choice, as long as it falls within the research profile of the specialisation.
+Students may also work independently in an area of their own choice, as long as it falls within the research profile of the profile.
 Once completed, the degree project will be presented in a seminar.

 The hands-on approach to teaching and learning implies that class projects consist of activities that will provide students with job-related skills.
 The department’s close links with industry, local professional bodies and a strong alumni network allow the university to continually stay abreast of current developments and integrate these into our course offerings.

-The graduates from the programme will have gained in-depth knowledge of construction project management, real estate economics and real estate planning and land law, and will be trained to work in and lead projects in real estate and construction management, collaborate across disciplinary boundaries, work independently, exercise their own power of initiative and create new ideas for a sustainable built environment.
+The graduates from the programme will have gained in-depth knowledge of construction project management, real estate economics and real estate development and land law, and will be trained to work in and lead projects in real estate and construction management, collaborate across disciplinary boundaries, work independently, exercise their own power of initiative and create new ideas for a sustainable built environment.

 Given the borderless nature of the subjects covered in the programme, graduates are trained for careers in the real estate, government and construction management sectors, both nationally and internationally.
 Graduates can expect to work in organisations such as: